• FR/EN/JA/KO

 Photographic interviews

-Etienne Renzo is well acquainted with the spirit and history of the punk movement, which he saw emerge in the 70s, sharing some of its revolts and values in the face of outrageous capitalism.
-As a self-taught photographer, he flirted with community life and grew up with punk, remaining attentive to its alternative developments.
+Etienne Renzo is very familiar with the spirit and history of the punk movement, which he saw emerge in the 1970s, sharing some of its revolts and values in the face of outrageous capitalism.
+As a self-taught photographer, he flirted with community life and grew up with punk, keeping a close eye on its alternative developments.
 Particularly in rural areas, where he himself has chosen to live a certain relationship with the world.

 That's why the Punk Project is more the extension of a commitment than the product of a report.
-Even if the images and words collected reveal new facets of a movement that is still alive and well, and more topical than ever.
-Both ontologically and anthropologically, when affects, existences, ways of being and surviving are at stake above all else.
+Even if the images and words collected reveal the new facets of a movement that is still very much alive, and more topical than ever.
+From both ontological and anthropological points of view, when it's affects, existences, ways of being and surviving that are at stake above all else.

-So much so that punk culture, which celebrates its fiftieth anniversary this decade, takes on a special meaning and significance here.
-First of all, it appears as a historical evidence, through its relevance, which prefigures current environmental and societal awareness.
-Like a prophetic and visionary warning against the excesses of the neoliberalism born of the Thatcherism of the late 70s, which is now a global phenomenon.
-To such an extent that this deregulated civilization today embodies the "No Future" that denounced it, in a lasting threat to the very habitability of this world.
+So much so that punk culture, which celebrates its fiftieth anniversary this decade, takes on a particular meaning and significance here.
+First of all, its relevance as a historical fact, foreshadowing today's environmental and societal awareness.
+It is like a prophetic and visionary warning against the excesses of the neo-liberalism that emerged from Thatcherism at the end of the 1970s, and which is now a global phenomenon.
+So much so that this deregulated civilisation now embodies the 'No Future' that denounced it, in a lasting threat to the very habitability of this world.

 Exhibition and publication